mosip/otp-manager/README.md

 Refer to [SQL scripts](db_scripts).

 ## Build & run (for developers)
-The project requires JDK 1.11.
+The project requires JDK 1.21. and mvn version - 3.9.6.
 1. Build and install:
     ```
     $ cd kernel